Sore from running — Injury prevention?

 Proper warm up, stretching, and cool down are also key injury preventers.
 The mild pain you are experiencing could be indicative of Achilles tendonitis, micro-tears that result from stress.
 If so, seeing a health care provider and decreasing your level activity until the pain subsides may help you prevent a serious injury.
 In addition to warming up and stretching, giving your muscles enough rest is essential to building strength and running capacity.
 If you're running every day, could you consider cutting back the number of days per week you run?
 Some people choose another aerobic activity on non-running days, such as biking or swimming.
 Cross-training can help build muscles that running doesn't target and give your joints and tendons a chance to heal from the stress caused by pounding the pavement.

 You also asked about running and weight loss.
 It is true that supplementing your running workouts with some weight training could provide some extra benefits.
-Increasing muscle mass can help boost your metabolism (check out the related question below regarding calorie intake for more info).
+Increasing muscle mass can help boost your metabolism.
 Because of your soreness, however, it would be most beneficial to talk to a health care provider before intensifying your running or strength training workouts to prevent further injury or strain.
-If you are a student at Columbia, you can make an appointment at Medical Services (Morningside) or the Student Health Service (CUMC).

 Here's to your health!